Bacon sandwich: Fool's Gold Loaf

 Fool's Gold Loaf is a sandwich made by the Colorado Mine Company, a five-star restaurant in Denver, Colorado.
 The sandwich consists of a single warmed, hollowed-out loaf of bread filled with one jar of creamy peanut butter, one jar of grape jelly, and a pound of bacon.
 The name of the sandwich is derived from its price of $49.95.
 In later years, it was priced closer to $100 for the sandwich and a bottle of Dom Pérignon.

 Health concerns

-Numerous studies have showed a connection between processed meats and an increased risk of serious health conditions such as type 2 diabetes, various cancers, and cardiovascular disease.
+Numerous studies have shown a connection between processed meats and an increased risk of serious health conditions such as type 2 diabetes, various cancers, and cardiovascular disease.

 A study in 2007 conducted by the World Cancer Research Fund found that there was "convincing evidence" of a link between processed meats and an increased chance of cancer.
-Although no numerical value was provided for the risk, they did state that "people should not eat more than 500g of red meat a week."
+Although no numerical value was provided for the risk, they did state that "people should not eat more than 500g of red meat a week".

 The World Health Organization released a warning concerning the sodium content in bacon.
-For 100g of bacon, there are approximately 1,500 mg of sodium.
-Currently, the FDA reports that the average American adult should consume less than 2,300 mg per day.
+In 100 g of bacon, there is approximately 1.5 g of sodium.
+Currently, the FDA reports that the average American adult should consume less than 2.3 g per day.
 Too much sodium in the diet can lead to high blood pressure, which is a major cause of heart disease and stroke.